kevin-mau/pychain/README.md

 ---
 ## Installation Guide

-In order to run this application, you will need to install streamlit to your environment:
+You will need to install streamlit to your environment to run this application:

 ```python
   pip install streamlit